Given that dogs are such popular pets, you may imagine that the origin of the word “dog” would be easy to pin down.

 Well, there’s pretty good evidence that people who own dogs are happier, less stressed, and even less likely to die of heart disease.

-But could it be possible that dogs might even act as a source of healthy bacteria?
+But could it be possible that dog stomach bacteria might prove to be healthy for humans?

 Could a dog, in fact, be a kind of probiotic?

 Actually, two intriguing studies do seem to point in this direction.

 UCSF scientists who conducted a study in 2013 suggested that living with a dog in infancy may lower a child’s risk of developing asthma and allergies, largely as a result of exposure to what they call “dog-associated house-dust”.